oxc-project/javascript-parser-in-rust/docs/parser.md

 ## Helper functions

 The current token `cur_token: Token` holds the current token returned from the lexer.
-We'll make the parser code cleaner by adding some helper functions for navigating and inspecting the token.
+We'll make the parser code cleaner by adding some helper functions for navigating and inspecting this token.

 ```rust
 impl<'a> Parser<'a> {